-Installation of generation for the development of a competitive electricity market,

-- Installation of generation to meet forecast load growth.
-The 2005 IMO load forecast increased load by 120 MW. - The need to connect additional plant to replace the retirement of generating plant. - Installation of transmission plant to facilitate the connection of the generation to load.
+- Installation of generation for the development of a competitive electricity market, - Installation of generation to meet forecast load growth.
+The 2005 IMO load forecast increased load by 120 MW and the 2006 IMO load forecast increased load by a further 20MW in 2007 and 150MW in 2008. - The Reserve Capacity announcement by the IMO in 2006 for the 2008/09 year awarded capacity credits 240MW in excess of the required generating capacity (determined from the 10% POE load forecast and the reserve margin).
+This announcement effectively advanced 2 years worth of new generation connections (assuming approximately 120MW per year of new generation is required to match the forecast load growth). - The need to connect additional plant to replace the retirement of generating plant. - Installation of transmission plant to facilitate the connection of the generation to load.